 As a quant, in case you have any further apprehensions about scaling up in the role, feel free to check out the success story of a successful Quant Eriz Zárate and learn about his successful journey.

-A job as a quant is in itself pretty interesting with all the important activities to perform on a daily basis.
+A quant jobs is in itself pretty interesting with all the important activities to perform on a daily basis.
 In this article, we mainly discussed the ways in which a quant can upskill and reach the next best level in his/her career.
 Moreover, trading in a challenging environment is another important aspect we looked at in the article and discussed the ways to do so.

 All investments and trading in the stock market involve risk.
 Any decisions to place trades in the financial markets, including trading in stock or options or other financial instruments is a personal decision that should only be made after thorough research, including a personal risk and financial assessment and the engagement of professional assistance to the extent you believe necessary.
 The trading strategies or related information mentioned in this article is for informational purposes only.